roleinc/role-dashboard-challenge/README.md

 ### Requirements

+- Flesh out `DashboardPage.js` located in `dashboard-client/src/components/` to display the current user's information.
 - You may assume the first user in your database is the current authed user.
 - Your dashboard should fetch the current user's profile and display a welcome message to their username.
 - Your dashboard should fetch the list of the current user's tables and for each one display its name, formatted last played at date, and list of joined users by username.